Bol Bol

 Bol started his high school career at Blue Valley Northwest High School, where he was assigned to the junior varsity team.
 He transferred to Bishop Miege High School in the middle of the season but remained on junior varsity due to transfer rules.
 He joined varsity in his second year.
 As a junior, he moved to Mater Dei High School in Santa Ana, California, rising in profile as a recruit.
 In his final season, Bol played for Findlay Prep in Henderson, Nevada.
 At the international level, he represents the United States but has never competed for them in a FIBA tournament.
 He was drafted with the 44th pick in the 2019 NBA draft by the Miami Heat, but was traded to the Denver Nuggets on draft day.
+He has also played for the Orlando Magic.

 Early life

 Bol was born on November 16, 1999, in Khartoum, Sudan, as the second child of former National Basketball Association (NBA) star Manute Bol and his wife Ajok Kuag.
 He was named after his late great-grandfather and Dinka chief Bol Chol Bol.
 In 1998, after an American missile strike during the Second Sudanese Civil War, Manute was accused of being an American spy and was barred by the Sudanese government from fleeing to the United States.
 In 2001, the family traveled to Cairo, Egypt, where they were stranded for many months due to visa problems, despite having acquired tickets to the United States from American friends.

 In the following year, when Bol was two years old, his family moved to Connecticut as designated political refugees.
 Upon encouragement from his father, he began playing basketball at age four, although he was initially reluctant.
 Bol eventually began training with his father in the gym.
-At age seven, he moved to Olathe, Kansas, a city with a large South Sudanese population.
+At age seven, his family moved to Kansas City and settled in Olathe, Kansas, a city with a large South Sudanese population.
 As a 6 ft 5 in seventh grader, Bol featured in a highlight video at an Indianapolis basketball camp that drew attention from CBS Sports and The Washington Post.
-His first NCAA Division I offer came from New Mexico State, when he was still in the eighth grade.
+His first NCAA Division I offer came from New Mexico State when he was still in the eighth grade.